euroscipy/euroscipy.github.io/content/pages/2023/program.md

 ### Call for Proposals (CfP)

-EuroSciPy 2023 Call for Proposals is extended until **Sunday, May 14**, 2023 (Europe/Berlin).
+The EuroSciPy 2023 Call for Proposals has concluded.

-<a href="https://pretalx.com/euroscipy-2023/cfp" class="btn btn-primary btn-lg btn-block active" role="button" aria-pressed="true">Submit your proposal now 🐍 </a>
+The deadline for submissions was Sunday, May 14, 2023 (Europe/Berlin).